Hayal Pozanti: Life and work

-Hayal Pozanti studied visual arts and visual communication design at Sabancı University in Istanbul and went on to study at Yale University, receiving a M.F.A. in painting and printmaking in 2011.
-Her work is informed by her ongoing exploration of "cyborg anthropology", which she describes as "a framework for understanding the effects of technology on human beings and culture".
+Hayal Pozanti attended Robert College in Istanbul.
+After studying visual arts and visual communication design at Sabancı University, she went on to receive an M.F.A. at Yale University in painting and printmaking in 2011.
+During this time, she created a body of abstract work that allowed her to translate fragments of data into paintings.
+Informed by ancient Hebrew and Sumerian alphabets, Pozanti synthesized a visual language of hieroglyphs called 'Instant Paradise', which she describes as "a framework for understanding the effects of technology on human beings and culture".

-Her work Ciphers (2015) was a direct rendering of data into a glyph alphabet, and limiting herself to the creation of 31 characters.
+Her work Ciphers (2015) was a direct rendering of data into a glyph alphabet of 31 characters.
 The paintings from Ciphers (2015) feature layered abstractions of the shapes, and were displayed in the gallery with abstract sculptures of similar shapes.

+In 2015, Pozanti had her first major solo museum exhibition, Deep Learning at The Aldrich Contemporary Art Museum.
+Deep Learning debuted a series of paintings and digital animations based on the thirty-one character alphabet.
+Pozanti used the alphabet to generate shapes which never repeat themselves, mining data about the impact of technology on human lives.

-Pozanti revisited this theme of alphabet in her work named Instant Paradise (2017), where again she has invented alphabet of 31 shapes.
-This lexicon is the source material for her paintings, sculptures, animations and sound pieces.
+Pozanti revisited the theme in her solo exhibition Instant Paradise (2017), using the lexicon as source material for her paintings, sculptures, animations and sound pieces.
 Each shape in Instant Paradise has been assigned a number and a letter from the English alphabet, allowing her to literally 'translate' information through a personalized encryption system.
 She has created a typeface from her characters, as well as phonemes that she resources for her animations and her sound pieces, respectively.

+During the COVID-19 pandemic, Pozanti moved to a mountain town in Vermont, where she began to paint en-plein-air.
+Gradually, Pozanti's work shifted focus to ecological concerns.
+Inspired by the natural landscape of Vermont, her growing awareness of climate change-related disaster, and science fiction philosophies, Pozanti began painting with her hands rather than brushstrokes, using sustainable oil-sticks to shape forms across the canvas with her entire body.
+The angular ciphers in her work blossomed into vivid landscapes reminiscent of moving biological forms.
+Pozanti's work has been compared to the art of Wassily Kandinsky and Jean Arp.

-Pozanti's work is in several public museum collections, including Los Angeles County Museum of Art (LACMA), Eli and Edythe Broad Art Museum, and the San Jose Museum of Art.
+Pozanti's work is held in museum collections worldwide, including Case Western Reserve University, the Cleveland Clinic, Eli and Edythe Broad Art Museum, Fidelity Investments, the JPMorgan Chase Art Collection, Los Angeles County Museum of Art (LACMA), the NewYork-Presbyterian Hospital, the San Jose Museum of Art, the Sheldon Museum of Art, the Soho House Art Collection, the Stanford University Medical Center, and the Hammer Museum.

+Pozanti is represented by Timothy Taylor and Jessica Silverman Gallery.
+Her work has been featured in The Art Newspaper, The New York Times, The Paris Review, Vogue, and many other publications.